Rank In PublicRank In Public

 1. RankInPublic

-RankInPublic supplies an always-on launch surface rather than a single announcement.
-Listings capture leaderboard rankings, testimonial data, and experiment outcomes so founders can share progress with investors and early adopters.
+RankInPublic is an always-on launch surface rather than a single announcement.
+Listings capture leaderboard rankings, testimonial data, and experiment outcomes so founders can track changes over time.

 • Every submission appears on the live rankings, the product profile, and the weekly community recap without additional configuration.